 Journal of Polymer Science Part A: Polymer Chemistry

 Puskas, Judit; Kaszas, G.; Kennedy, J. P.; and Hager, W. G., "Polyisobutylene-containing Block Polymers by Sequential Monomer Addition Iii: New Triblock Thermoplastic Elastomers Comprising High Tg Styrenic Glassy Segments" (1992).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 558.